nokia/CPU-Pooler/README.md

 "multiThreaded": when this policy is set Pooler automatically discovers all siblings of an assigned core, and allocates them together to the requesting container.

 CPU-Pooler only implements guaranteed policies, meaning that siblings will never be accidentally assigned to neighbour containers.
 Note: for HT support to work as intended you must only list phsyical core IDs in exclusive pool definitions.
-CPU-Pooler will automatically discover the siblings on its own
+CPU-Pooler will automatically discover the siblings on its own.

 ## Components of the CPU-Pooler project
 The CPU-Pooler project contains 4 core components: